2mohitarora/genai-demo/2_Planning_Prompt.md

     ```
 8. Iterate on the plan.
 9. Once you are happy with project steps output, copy the output (Output of my iterations can be seen under `prompts/output/Project_Steps.md`)
-10. Move to cursor and create a file `project-steps.md` under `project root`
+10. Move to cursor/windsurf and create a file `project-steps.md` under `project root`
 11. Paste the output in `project-steps.md`